mamro/Top-Deep-Learning/readme.md

 # Top deep learning Github repositories
-Adding a line for rebase example
-Here's a list of top 200 deep learning Github repositories sorted by the number of stars.
+Adding a line for rebase example , then more features from myfeature branch too Here's a list of top 200 deep learning Github repositories sorted by the number of stars.
 The query that has been used with Github search API is:

 - `deep-learning OR CNN OR RNN OR "convolutional neural network" OR "recurrent neural network"`